RealToughCandy/learn-php-resources/README.md

 _I'm accepting pull requests for this repo.
 Resources can be paid or free.
 Please follow the styling conventions (be sure to indicate paid or free) so I can accept your contribution._

-### Thank you to my [GitHub Sponsors](https://github.com/sponsors/RealToughCandy) including @eddiejaoude & @keithballinger for making this repo possible!
+### Thank you to my [GitHub Sponsors](https://github.com/sponsors/RealToughCandy) including @eddiejaoude & @keithballinger for making this repo possible.

 # Beginner